GoogleChromeLabs/text-encode-transform-polyfill/DESIGN.md

 # Text Encoder Streaming Prollyfill
-ricea@chromium.org - last updated 20 March 2018
+ricea@chromium.org - last updated 6 May 2018

-The TextEncoder and TextDecoder APIs provide conversions between bytes and strings for Javascript in the browser.
+The existing TextEncoder and TextDecoder APIs provide conversions between bytes and strings for Javascript in the browser.
 The Streams API is an API for processing streams of data in the browser.
-It is proposed to integrate these APIs so that TextEncoder and TextDecoder can be used directly with the Streams API.
+It is proposed to create new TextEncoderStream and TextDecoderStream APIs so that text encoding and decoding can be done with the Streams API.

 The objective of this Prollyfill is to permit experimentation with the new standard.
 It is called a "Prollyfill" rather than a "Polyfill" because it